aldo-gutierrez/bitmasksorter/README.md

 Ska Sort as I understand uses base 256, it means a byte, each digit(word) has length of 8 bits.

-Similar to the concepts of SkaSort RadixByteSorterInt has been written, you could configure it to use or not the bitmask, if using the bitmask it can detect which of the 4 bytes of an int needs or not to be sorted.
+Similar to the concepts of SkaSort RadixByteSorterInt has been written, you could configure it to use or not the bitmask, if using the bitmask it can detect which of the 4 bytes of an integer needs or not to be sorted.

-RadixBitSorterInt uses the bitmask, to sort just the bits that need to be sorted, bits are grouped in digit(words) of dynamic digit sizes from 4-16, by dafault a maximum size of 11 bits is used in modern computes and 8 bits in older computers
+RadixBitSorterInt uses the bitmask, to sort just the bits that need to be sorted, bits are grouped in digit(words) of dynamic digit sizes from 4-16, by default a maximum size of 11 bits is used in modern computes and 8 bits in older computers

-RadixBitSorter is a lot faster than to the typical stackoverflow, baeldung, hackerearth implementations as those sorters don't use a digit in base 10 of 10, don't use bit operations as ska sort, don't use a bitmask and don't reuse the aux buffer
+RadixBitSorter is a lot faster than to the typical stackoverflow, baeldung, hackerearth implementations as those sorters don't use a digit in base 10, don't use bit operations as ska sort, don't use a bitmask and don't reuse the aux buffer

 RadixByteSorterInt when working an all bytes (not using the bitmask) should have the same performance as SkaSort.
 See the C++ Implementation for more details on SkaSort